denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 import java.sql.Date;
 ```

 Java is smart enough to detect that this code is no good.
-As a programmer, you’ve claimed to explicitly want the default to be both the `java.util.Date` and` java.sql.Date` implementations.
-Because there can’t be two defaults, the compiler tells you the imports are **ambiguous**.
+As a programmer, you’ve claimed to explicitly want the default to be both the `java.util.Date` and` java.sql.Date` implementations. **==Because there can’t be two defaults, the compiler tells you the imports are ambiguous.==**

 ---
 **If You Really Need to Use Two Classes with the Same Name**